jesperwibom/TweetLightBox/README.md

 # TweetLightBox
-Processing application.
+Processing and Arduino sketches.
 Search on a specified keyword.
 If tweet is found, it sends instruction to Arduino-connected rbg-led.